SFTtech/openage/doc/media/openage/sprite_format_spec.md

 factor    | float | No       | -

 **factor**<br>
-Factor by which sprite images are scaled *down* at default zoom level.
+Factor by which sprite images are scaled at default zoom level.
 This allows for high resolution sprites to be displayed at an arbitrary scale.
-Zooming in counteracts the downscaling.
-Thus, this factor can be used for sprites that should retain high image quality with higher zoom levels.
+It can be used for sprites that should retain high image quality with higher zoom levels.

 #### Example

 ```
 # Assume the sprite image has a size of 100x100
+# Factors <1 result in downscaling
 scalefactor 1.0   # No scaling, 100x100 at default zoom
-scalefactor 2.0  # 50x50 at default zoom; 100x100 at 2x zoom
+scalefactor 0.5   # 50x50 at default zoom; 100x100 at 2x zoom
-scalefactor 4.0  # 25x25 at default zoom; 100x100 at 4x zoom
+scalefactor 0.25  # 25x25 at default zoom; 100x100 at 4x zoom

-# Factors <1 result in upscaling
+# Factors >1 result in upscaling
-scalefactor 0.5  # 200x200 at default zoom; 100x100 at 2x zoom
+scalefactor 2.0  # 200x200 at default zoom; 100x100 at 2x zoom
 ```

 ### `layer`